Lethargy00/inlamningsuppgift-4/README.md

 - Task related data is stored on the client using IndexedDB
 - Settings related data is stored in Local Storage

+## UX Improvements (assignment part 2)
+- Search bar added that enables the user to search for specific todos based on its title.
+Improved user experience when the list contains many todos
+- Sort button added.
+Possible for the user to toggle sorting from A>Z or Z>A. A common feature in many lists that can be useful in some circumstances

+## Performance optimizations
+- Lazy loading of the component containing the list of todos was added but due to the minimal amount of data used the difference in performance is negligible.

+## Accessability
+- ARIA-labels etc. has been added...
+(LINUS kompletterar denna en aning)

 ## Coding challenges
+### Part 1
 The most difficult part of building this application was understanding IndexedDB using the installed idb-package.
+### Part 2
+In the second part of the assignment we did not encounter any notable obstacles due to the relatively simple improvements that were made.